miru0513/miru0513/README.md

 - Geometry
 - Dynamic Systems
 - Graph Algorithms

+### 🎓 **Currently Taking (Third Semester)**
+- Advanced Programming Methods
+- Databases
+- Logic and Functional Programming
+- Probability and Statistics
+- Computer Networks
 ---

 ## 📚 About this account
 📂 In the **"UBB_facultate_1"** folder, you can find **notes & helpful information** from university courses.
-💡 The rest of my repositories contain my **personal projects** and coding experiments. ( for now just Connect-4 and an Event Management App )
+💡 The rest of my repositories contain my **personal projects** and coding experiments. ( for now just Connect-4 and an Event Management App and currently an Interpretor in Java )

 ---